Series: contentstore

 Here is where the writing begins…

 Everything above the divider is frontmatter for indexing, and everything below it carries the published text.
 The build reads the YAML block to assemble lists for series and tags, then renders the body as the article page.
-That keeps selection mechanical and keeps templates focused on structure.
+Titles and summaries let index pages render without scraping prose, and the series value places the article inside a narrative.
+Tags attach the entry to topics and status controls visibility, so lists stay mechanical and templates stay focused on structure.

 That pairing is the reason each permalink stays stable and reviewable even when the build changes.

 Some values appear in both places because each surface has a job.
 Titles and summaries belong in lists, while the article uses its own headline.
-A summary can stay out of the body so indexes stay concise.
-That keeps index pages tight while the article stays expansive.
-It also keeps readers from re-reading the same text in two places.
+A summary can stay out of the body so indexes stay concise, which keeps index pages tight while the article stays expansive.
+This separation keeps the body’s voice intact even when I refine index rules.

 From a tooling point of view this keeps articles easy to work with.
 The file reads cleanly in a text editor.
 The metadata parses cleanly in small scripts.
 Git diffs stay tight enough to scan in seconds.